Waste and Recycling Competition

 Are you a student living in or going to school in Hobsons Bay?

-Tell us how your household is recycling and/or reducing rubbish, making it part of the Pollution Solution.
+Tell us how you are recycling, re-using and/or reducing household rubbish, making you part of the Pollution Solution.

 Your entry can take any form, as long as we can receive or see it electronically.